SuperMuel/Syncademic/README.md

 **Fields:**

 - `userId` (string): The ID of the user who authorized the backend
+- `provider` (string): The provider of the authorized account.
+For now, it is always `google`
 - `providerAccountId` (string): The unique identifier of the authorized Google account
+- `providerAccountEmail` (string): The email of the authorized Google account
 - `accessToken` (string): The access token obtained from the OAuth2 flow
 - `refreshToken` (string): The refresh token obtained from the OAuth2 flow
 - `expirationDate` (timestamp): The expiration date of the credentials